Prooves/RepoTest3/README.md

 "Well, the truth is usually just an excuse for a lack of imagination." - Elim Garak, to Bashir

+"I lied.
+I cheated.
+I bribed men to cover the crimes of other men.
+I am an accessory to murder.
+But the most damaging thing of all...
+I think I can live with it.
+And if I had to do it all over again, I would.
+Garak was right about one thing, a guilty conscience is a small price to pay for the safety of the Alpha Quadrant." - Benjamin Sisko

 "I cannot fiddle, but I can make a great state out of a small city" - Themistocles

 "After I'm dead I'd rather have people ask why I have no monument than why I have one" - Cato the Elder